opentable/octopress/source/_posts/2014-10-06-puppetconf-2014-part-3.markdown

 This is the sort of thing we do here at OpenTable and it’s been working very well.
 You need to design puppet to be as flexible as possible and to support those teams that need support in their puppet implementations.
 Having a diverse set of tools is not a bad thing - especially when you are dealing with creative people - it keeps them creative and you can push that creativity back into the product.
-Your also decentralising control, giving teams the ability to move their infrastructure as fast as they need to move the product - meaning that your business is going to move faster get meet it’s ROI (because managers care about that sort of thing)
+You're also decentralising control, giving teams the ability to move their infrastructure as fast as they need to move the product - meaning that your business is going to move faster get meet it’s ROI (because managers care about that sort of thing)